-The children in Class 6 are expected to set a good example to the rest of the school by being well behaved, punctual, organized, helpful and polite at all times.
-High standards of work are expected from them both in work completed at home and at school.
-Work that does not meet this standard will be repeated in their free time.
+The children in Class 6 are expected to set a good example to the rest of the school by being well behaved, punctual, organised, helpful and polite at all times.
+High standards of work are expected from them both in work completed at school and at home.

 Part of a child’s development as a reader involves them selecting and discovering their own reading material.
-Children will bring home a book chosen from our reading corner or the school library that is within their AR level.
-They will also participate in group reading sessions in school.
+Children will bring home a book chosen from our reading corner or the school library that is within their AR level, as well as a reading for pleasure book.
+They will participate in group reading sessions in school.
 As reading is a continuous learning process, children may occasionally bring home a text that is too difficult or too easy.
 You can assist with this process by discussing choices with them and encouraging them to select more appropriate material.
-Mrs Gardiner also guides children in this process.
+Miss Spain and Mrs Smith also guide the children in this process.
 Children are asked to read daily and to complete their own reading record.

 All homework will be set on a Monday on Microsoft Teams and needs to be completed by the following Monday.

-English- A reading comprehension or GPS task will be uploaded onto Microsoft Teams and as with maths, answers will be made available on the following Monday for self-marking.
+English- A reading or GPS task will be uploaded onto Microsoft Teams or EdShed.

-Spellings- Children will be set weekly spellings appropriate to the stage of development they are at.
+Spellings- Children will be set weekly spellings.
 These will be uploaded to Microsoft Teams and EdShed.

-The Year 6 Enterprise Scheme, encourages children to come up with ways to fundraise for special events such as the Year 6 prom and hoodies.
+The Year 6 Enterprise Scheme, encourages children to come up with ways to fundraise for special events such as the Year 6 leaver's party and hoodies.
 It teaches children to be resourceful, work as a team and take ownership.

 If you need to speak to the class teacher about any aspect of your child’s schooling, please do not hesitate to contact the office to arrange a telephone appointment.